wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 The product marketing definition is on one hand very broad and involves everything from running a simple prompt, a workflow, up to building highly complex interactions with an LLM.
 On the other hand, the definition of agents from a product marketing perspective is rather limited.
 It only focuses on using LLMs.

+While agents can use prompts and workflows using a prompt or a workflow doesn't make your application an agent.

 ### The scientific definition of an agent

 The more scientific approach to agents goes back much farther than using an LLM.
 You can find agents in a subset of the AI field called reinforcement learning that teaches computers to perform a task by letting an agent interact with an environment and teaching it based on feedback given by the environment.
+Agents in reinforcement learning are trained by letting them practice on a task thousands to millions of times.
+Where you'll like see them train thousands of times on simple tasks and millions of times on more complex tasks like picking products from a conveyor belt.

 Before the use of agents in reinforcement learning there were symbolic reasoning agents.
 Symbolic reasoning is a form of AI where we give the computer symbols and logical rules and then let it figure out how to solve a problem.
 The symbols can be values retrieved from a database, and the rules are invented by humans.

-Siri, the well-known agent from Apple is a sample of a symbolic agent.
+Siri, the well-known digital assistant from Apple is a sample of a symbolic agent.
 It uses speech to text to translate audio to text, extracts entities and intent as symbols and then uses logical rules to perform tasks like setting a timer or sending an email.
+After executing the requested task you typicall get feedback by converting templated responses to speech.
+It's a well designed symbolic agent, but it's technique is a little dated these days.

 Agents have a few key characteristics that make them what they are: